The Wedding Game: Release

 Mediacorp Raintree Pictures held the Singapore premiere of The Wedding Game on 23 January 2009 at the Golden Village Cinemas in both Great World City and VivoCity at 7.30pm and 9.00pm respectively.
 Its Malaysia premiere was held on 22 January 2009 at The Pavilion.

-Island-wide screening in Singapore will commence on 25 January 2009.
+The film opened in Singapore on 25 January 2009.

+Reception

-Box office performance
+Box office

 The Wedding Game has raked in S$1.25 million at the Singapore box office since it opened in Singapore on 25 January despite strong competition from other titles.
 It has also done well in Malaysia collecting an impressive RM$2 million as of 1 February.

 Critical reception

 Rating of this movie was publicly discussed as The Wedding Game were argued to be too erotic or obscene and are unsuitable for the young were rated as PG (Parental-Guidance) while its main local competitor Love Matters were rated NC-16 by the censorship board.